christensenjairus/ClusterCreator/README.md

 ## Automate the creation of fully functional K8S clusters of any size on Proxmox

-This project will assist you in automating bootstrapping k8s clusters on Proxmox, optionally with a dedicated Unifi network and VLAN, as well as maintaining that cluster.
+This project will assist you in automating bootstrapping k8s clusters on Proxmox, optionally with a dedicated Unifi network and VLAN, as well as maintain your clusters.

 Having a virtualized k8s cluster allows you to not only simulate a cloud environment, but scale and customize your cluster to your needs, adding/removing nodes and disks, managing disk backups and snapshots, customizing node class types, and controlling state.

-Terraform/OpenTofu & Ansible automate to create even more complex setups, like using a decoupled etcd cluster or using a large number of worker nodes with differing cpu/mem/disk/networking/labels.
-OpenTofu creates the VMs and VLANs, and Ansible installs Kubernetes as well as various add-ons for networking, metrics, and storage.
+Terraform/OpenTofu & Ansible automate to create even more complex setups, like using a decoupled etcd cluster, attached GPUs, or using a large number of worker nodes with differing cpu/mem/disk/networking/devices/labels.
+OpenTofu creates the VMs & VLAN and Ansible installs Kubernetes with various add-ons for networking, metrics, and storage.

 See a demo of how it works step by step [on my blog](https://cyber-engine.com/blog/2024/06/25/k8s-on-proxmox-using-clustercreator/).

 ##### The `create_template.sh` script will create a cloud-init ready virtual machine template for Tofu to use.
-* Installs apt packages kubeadm, kubelet, kubectl, helm, containerd, nfs tools, iscsi-tools, qemu-guest-agent, mysql-client, ceph, etc.
+* Installs apt packages kubeadm, kubelet, kubectl, helm, containerd, nfs tools, iscsi-tools, qemu-guest-agent, ceph, etc
-* Installs packages from source like the cilium cli, hubble cli, cni plugins, etcdctl, vtctldclient, and vtexplain
+* Installs packages from source like the cilium cli, hubble cli, cni plugins, etcdctl, etc
-* Updates to operating system
+* Updates to the operating system and it's packages
 * Adds various necessary system configurations for k8s, like kernel modules and sysctl settings
-* Adds multipath configuration, which is important for storage systems like Longhorn.
+* Adds multipath configuration, which is important for storage systems like Longhorn
 * Supports both Ubuntu and Debian images
+* Optionally installs nvidia drivers

 ##### The Tofu cluster configuration allows
 * Optional decoupled etcd cluster